You are a local broadcaster – embrace it

 You may even be able to have the news sponsored by a local business – which can be fine until that local business becomes the subject of a negative news report.
 If so, you will find yourself facing an ethical issue.
 Bite the hand that feeds you, or not broadcast it and risk your reputation as an independent local voice.

 If you are not in a position to provide daily news then how about a weekly in-depth news feature?
 Latch on to a local hot topic and interview people from all sides of the story to produce a feature package.

 Apart from the news, there’s your local weather, bus, train and traffic information and local events such as school sport results.
 Reporting on school sports can be a huge drawcard for your station.

 Let’s say your local school has 400 pupils.
 Half of them may play for school teams across dozens of weekend sports fixtures.
 Every child has parents and grandparents, plus there’s the teachers…imagine the audience for your school sports news show or segment.

 Should your station’s name reflect your location?
 Rather than broadcasting under a generic name, how about YOUR TOWN RADIO?
-And use a strap line to describe your genre (non-stop 80s).

 I grew up with Capital Radio (London) and Essex Radio in the county of Essex.
 The Essex name is long gone, replaced with Heart – which means nothing to anyone.

-So if you want to be the local station for your area, adopt the name in your brand, nail your flag to the mast and own it.
+If you want to be the local station for your area, adopt the name in your brand, nail your flag to the mast and own it.